 Length approximately 47 inches (120cm) x 19 inches ( 48 cm) wide x 32 " (82cm) high

-What remained of the other larger oak beam which had been once placed directly above one of the 32-pounder guns was at the back of Ian’s workshop where it remained gathering dust.
+What remained of the other larger oak beam which had once been placed directly above one of the 32-pounder guns was at the back of Ian’s workshop where it remained gathering dust.
 On occasions Ian would once again be asked to produce various small carvings from the beam for the various dockyard charities etc, however the vast majority of the beam remained just how it was at the time of its removal from the HMS Victory’s lower gun deck, rotten, worm damaged oak, bits of old bolts and all.
-With the bi-centenary of the Battle of Trafalgar being well over a decade away at the time, Ian thought that perhaps it might just be possible to preserve some of these old now timbers in a somewhat different form, a smaller version of its self depicted in full sail, just as the warship would have looked in Nelson’s time ’Running before the wind and all to be carved from her original oak timbers.
+With the bi-centenary of the Battle of Trafalgar being well over a decade away at the time, Ian thought that perhaps it might just be possible to preserve some of these old now timbers in a somewhat different form, a smaller version of its self, depicted in full sail just as the warship would have looked in Nelson’s time ’Running before the wind, all to be carved from her original oak timbers.

 The top and base of the Victory oak beam used for the Victory Sculpture -the hook used to support the mess table on the lower gun deck still embedded in the beam

-The pictures above shows how extensive the rot and worm damaged were on these large oak beams and how hundreds of years in such adverse conditions on the lower gun deck had taken its toll, half of the original oak beam was unusable and was subsequently removed.
+The pictures above show how extensive the rot and worm damaged were on these large oak beams and how hundreds of years in such adverse conditions on the lower gun deck had taken its toll, half of the original oak beam was unusable and was subsequently removed.
 It also shows one end of the original iron bolt that had once fixed the beam in position on the Victory’s lower gun deck and also the old rusting iron hook which once held a mess table still firmly embedded into the beam.